Meeting Locations:

 I provide sessions in a range of lengths to best support your healing journey:

-Hour-long sessions ($100) are ideal for regular check-ins, sustaining progress, and addressing pressing concerns.
+Hour-long sessions ($100) are helpful for regular check-ins, sustaining progress, and addressing pressing concerns.

-Ninety-minute sessions ($150) allow for deeper insight explorations and more overall space to engage with the therapeutic process.
+Ninety-minute sessions ($150) allow for deeper explorations and more overall space to engage with the therapeutic process.
 Intake/couples sessions benefit from a 90-minute minimum.

 Payment Methods (and Insurance):